rasmusbergpalm/rasmusbergpalm.github.io/index.md

 - [pytorch-lgssm](https://github.com/rasmusbergpalm/pytorch-lgssm) A clean Linear Gaussian State Space Model for pytorch, which supports sampling and inference using the Kalman filtering algorithm.
 - [Blayze](https://github.com/Tradeshift/blayze) A very fast and efficient *Bayesian* Naive Bayes classifier which perfectly incorporates new information in an online learning setting and support both Gaussian and Categorical/Multinomial features.
 - [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) - A now deprecated Matlab toolbox for Deep Learning.
 I was unwise enough to do my Masters on Deep Learning in Matlab, which didn't have any support for it, so I made a library for MLPs, CNNs, DBN, etc, implementing everything from the ground up, including the gradients, backprop, etc. It became quite popular.
 I quickly moved on to Python though (yay autograd!), and deprecated it.

+# Teaching

+I thoroughly enjoy teaching.
+It challenges me to understand things at a much deeper level, and I find it very rewarding.

+- 5 lectures and project supervision in [Advanced Applied Statistics and Multivariate Calculus](https://learnit.itu.dk/local/coursebase/view.php?ciid=789), 2021
+- 3 lectures and project supervision in [Modern AI](https://learnit.itu.dk/local/coursebase/view.php?ciid=749), 2020 and 2021